Facts About Pet Teeth Cleaning You Should Know

 1. Get all your supplies.
 You will need a pet toothbrush and pet toothpaste.
 You may have to experiment with different types of toothbrushes and toothpaste flavors to see which your pet likes the most and which are also easiest for you to use.
 Never use human toothpaste as the binding agent, and fluoride can cause a pet to have an upset stomach.

-Finger brushes such as the one below made by Jasper work well for some pets, but these might be too bulky for pets with small mouths.
+Finger brushes such as the one made by Jasper work well for some pets, but these might be too bulky for pets with small mouths.

 Another choice is the classic pet toothbrush, such as the one’s made by Virbac C.E.T.